Learn how to manage product experiences.

 Congratulations!
 You have completed the AEM Content and Commerce Developer journey!
 You should now:

 You are now ready to manage product experiences using AEM Content and Commerce.
 However AEM Content and Commerce have many additional options available.
-Check out some of the additional resources available in the Additional Resources section to learn more about the features you saw in this journey.
+Check out some of the additional resources available in the Additional Resources section where you can learn more about the features you saw in this journey.